National Cancer Institute–Children’s Oncology Group Pediatric MATCH Trial (revised January 2025)

 The study was developed and will be led jointly by the National Cancer Institute (NCI), part of the National Institutes of Health (NIH), and the Children’s Oncology Group (COG), one of the five NCI National Clinical Trials Network (NCTN) groups.

-COG is leading the trial, a role that involves coordinating the genetic sequencing review and supporting trial sites with training, laboratory services, trial assignments, biostatistical support, data management, auditing, quality control, and public awareness.
+COG led the trial, a role that involved coordinating the genetic sequencing review and supporting trial sites with training, laboratory services, trial assignments, biostatistical support, data management, auditing, quality control, and public awareness.

 Learn More